huynguy-db/arcion-docs/content/docs/source-setup/Teradata.md

    ```BASH
    vi conf/src/teradata.yaml
    ```

+2. The configuration file has two parts:

+    - Parameters related to snapshot mode.
+    - Parameters related to delta snapshot mode.

+    ### Parameters related to snapshot mode
-    a.
-For snapshot mode, make the necessary changes as follows in the `snapshot` section of the configuration file:
+    For snapshot mode, make the necessary changes in the `snapshot` section of the configuration file.
+The following is a working sample:

     ```YAML
     snapshot: